 Who will I be able to vote for?

 Just like in all democratic states, every candidate represents a different political party.
-In 2018 there are 13 parties participating in Ghent, 7 of which are new.
-Besides the biggest political players such as
+Currently, the Belgian political landscape is dominated by several largest political players such as

 - CD&V – The Christian-democratic party